 There are lots of different allergens but nuts cause some of the strongest and most severe reactions.
 Doctors don't yet know why this is.

-In the UK about 2 in 100 children and about 1 in 200 adults have an allergy to nuts.
+In the UK about 2 in 100 children and about 1 in 200 adults have a nut allergy.
 The number of people with peanut allergy is growing.

 Nut allergy is the most common type of severe food allergy.
 It often starts when children are very young.
 Most first allergic reactions take place when a child is between 14 months and two years old.
 Unlike other food allergies such as milk allergy, nut allergy is something that you are unlikely to grow out of.
 Only about 1 in 5 people with a nut allergy will grow out of it, and these tend to be the people who have mild reactions.